 - 2 Tbsp extra virgin olive oil

-- leaves from stalk of fresh celery, chopped (or ¼ cup chopped celery and parsley)
+- 1 bunch of leaves from stalk of fresh celery chopped (or ¼ cup chopped celery and parsley)

 - ½ cup white wine

-- ¾ cup fish stock, veg stock or water
+- ¾ cup fish stock or veg stock, or water

 - 6 Littleneck clams